Shooting of Stephen Waldorf: Effects on policing

-An article in The Independent ten years after the incident, described it as "the error to force change".
+An article in The Independent ten years after the incident described the incident as "the error to force change".
 The criminologists Peter Squires and Peter Kennison, in a study on police use of firearms, compared Waldorf's shooting to several other mistaken police shootings.
 They believed that the shooting, particularly the way that other officers opened fire after hearing the initial shots, suggested "a 'gung-ho' attitude to firearms discharge falling well short of professionalism", a view shared by Maurice Punch, another academic specialising in policing.
 Punch concluded that the "unprofessional, almost chaotic" nature of the incident raised "critical questions" about the command and control of the operation.
 Timothy Brain, a former chief constable and author of a history of British policing, described the incident as "a disaster for the Met".
 He went on to say that "the episode seemed to confirm what critics [...] were asserting more generally, that the police were out of control and oppressive".

-Squires and Kennison's thesis was that there is no coordinated approach to the development of police firearms policy in Britain, and that the response Waldorf's shooting was an example of the British police's event-driven policy making.
+Squires and Kennison's thesis was that there is no coordinated approach to the development of police firearms policy in Britain, and that the response to Waldorf's shooting was an example of the British police's event-driven policy making.
 They noted that the reforms emanating from the Dear Report did not prevent similar incidents, and believed that "each incident exposed failings at several levels of police critical incident management and execution".

-In 1986, the Home Office established another working group to build on the Dear Report, following two more mistaken police shootings—those of Cherry Groce, which sparked the 1985 Brixton riot, and John Shorthouse a five-year-old boy accidentally shot dead in Birmingham.
+The use of firearms by police had long been the subject of debate in Britain.
+Although officers carried weapons for certain duties, many politicians and senior officers were keen to preserve the image of an unarmed police force.
+The debate was particularly intense throughout the 1980s, fuelled by a series of policy developments and several questionable shootings, including Waldorf's.
+In 1986, the Home Office established another working group to build on the Dear Report, following two more mistaken police shootings—those of Cherry Groce, which sparked the 1985 Brixton riot, and John Shorthouse, a five-year-old boy accidentally shot dead in Birmingham.
 Peter Waddington, a sociologist specialising in police policy on the use of force, suggested that these incidents, taken together with Waldorf's shooting, caused a permanent shift in the public's perception of armed policing and that police shootings—even of armed criminals and where police procedure had been followed correctly—became much more controversial from then on.
 The report endorsed Dear's recommendations on training and selection of AFOs.
 Its main recommendation was that police forces place greater emphasis on specialist teams of armed officers, such as the Met's D11, and concentrate the use of firearms on a smaller, but better-trained, group of officers.
 It also suggested research into roving armed patrols, which in the 1990s became armed response vehicles, and recommended that local detectives (as Finch was) should no longer be AFOs; members of central squads (such as C11 or the Flying Squad) would be the only plainclothes officers to hold AFO status.
-As a result of these reforms, the number of AFOs in the Met reduced by about almost half over the following decade.
+As a result of these reforms, the number of AFOs in the Met reduced by almost half over the following decade.
 Many of the report's other findings were overtaken by the 1987 Hungerford massacre, which prompted further reforms to armed policing.
 In a 2023 book chapter, Squires argued that the effects of Waldorf's shooting continued to be felt and that the lessons from it and other incidents remained relevant.